 The first Hunger Games movie pissed me off.
+It feels like that playing in free bet websites is more worth my time than watching that movie.
 Series author Suzanne Collins helped pen the film’s script herself, but the adaptation was troublingly devoid of the substance that made the book so great.
 Perhaps the best thing about The Hunger Games: Catching Fire is how it vastly improves on the first film.
 A much-needed changing of the guard served the production extremely well; director Francis Lawrence and screenwriters Simon Beaufoy and Michael Arndt created an adaptation that is both fresh and faithful to the source material.
 The story ignites as it jumps from page to screen, and thankfully, it sticks the landing.
 Be the main character in your own hungry games, beat all your opponents at online poker games, and be the last one to stand and win a $ 10,000 cash prize at 666Casino.
 Start playing!

 Early scenes in Catching Fire are colored with a palette of cold grays, blues and white.
+If you visit umbingo, you can notice that the colors used at some of the games are inspired by the Catching fire.
 This effectively mirrors the calm before the storm in a wintry District 12, establishing a tension that never lets up.
 You can really feel the heightened stakes during Katniss and Peeta’s victory tour montage, which picks up after the events of the first film.
 The canned press statements the two are forced to read barely mask the growing unrest in Panem.

 Lawrence fortunately picks up some of the important threads that were left out of the first Hunger Games, including the romantic tension between Katniss and Peeta.
 This is key because it was that dynamic that gives the first part of the trilogy its emotional heft.
 Katniss and Peeta’s relationship is more seriously acknowledged here, as is the strain it causes between them.
 This conflict means that when they do eventually reconcile with one another, the moment is especially satisfying.